Olympus E-M10 III Comparison Review

 The Olympus OM-D E-M10 Mark III is a mirrorless interchangeable lens camera that was revealed to the public in August 2017 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-M10 III has a Camera Elo of 2349.
+Is the Olympus E-M10 III a good camera?
+The E-M10 III has a Camera Elo of 2362.
 This rating puts the E-M10 III among the top 40 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the E-M10 III ranks among the top 30 percent.
 Based on its within category standings, the camera earns a 4-star performance rating.

 |Olympus E-M10 III|